Borloxos/FiascoExtension/README.md

 - `-l | --layout`
     - Overrides the tiling layout used to tile videos to groups of pictures during encoding.
     - Overrides the tiling layout used to untile groups of pictures back into a video file during decoding.
+    - Higher values result in longer encoding times, but better visual quality and compression.
-    - Format: `\d+x\d+`, where the first number is the width and the second number is the height of the tiling layout.
+    - Format: `\d+x\d+`, where the first number is the width, and the second number is the height of the tiling layout.
-    - Default value: `4x1`.
+    - Default value: `1x8`.

 - `-f | --fps`
     - Overrides the target fps of a decoded video file.